Advanced Dog Obedience Training Pups must know their Basic Commands

 Contact us to set up your private lessons.

-- Contact us for a FREE 30 Minute Consultation
+- Contact us for a FREE 30 Minute Phone Consultation

-- $525 (Non-Refundable) for six one-hour session for six consecutive weeks (consistency is the key) in your home.
+(Non-Refundablefor six one-hour session for six consecutive weeks (consistency is the key) in your home. *If location is more than 10 miles from our facility, please add an additional $2 per mile each way

 A few behavior issues may consist of the following: